unknowndeveloper42/DIKI-Source-Code-and-Web-App/README.md

 ### About this Repository

 This temporary repository provide the supplemental material (sourcecode, annotation scheme) of the development and evaluation of DIKI.
+> Folder structure options and naming conventions for software projects

  .
     ├── ...